John Birt, Baron Birt: Director-General (1992–1999) and the "Birtist" Reforms

-Birt's promotion to Director-General in 1992 caused controversy when it was revealed he was employed on a freelance consultancy basis.
-Under political and public pressure, Birt became a BBC employee.
-He had to sell his shares in LWT, losing out on a windfall of what would have been several million pounds when it was bought by Granada in 1994.
-The Sunday Times later revealed that Birt had been a member of the Labour Party at the time of his appointment, a concern to Conservatives who had already expressed concerns about alleged left-wing bias at the organisation.
+Birt's promotion to Director-General in 1992 was met with controversy when it was revealed that he was initially employed on a freelance consultancy basis rather than as a permanent BBC employee.
+Under significant political and public pressure, Birt changed his status to a BBC employee.
+This required him to sell his shares in LWT, leading him to miss out on a multi-million-pound windfall when the company was acquired by Granada in 1994.
+The controversy was amplified when The Sunday Times revealed that Birt had been a member of the Labour Party at the time of his appointment, causing concern among Conservatives already alleging left-wing bias at the corporation.